cescano/cescano/README.md

 - 👋 Hi, I’m @cescano
 - 👀 I’m interested in Data Science/Machine Learning
 - 😄 Pronouns: She/Her/Hers
-- ⚡ Fun fact: My favorite book is The Merchant of Venice!

 <!---
 cescano/cescano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.